gerasoa/MyRecipeBook/README.md

 ### Design Inspiration

-The layout and visual style of MyRecipe were inspired by [Giallo Zafferano](https://www.giallozafferano.it/), a renowned Italian recipe website.
+The layout and visual style of Simple Spoon were inspired by [Giallo Zafferano](https://www.giallozafferano.it/), a renowned Italian recipe website.
 Known for its vibrant colours and high-quality images, Giallo Zafferano masterfully blends art and culinary expertise, creating an engaging and visually appealing experience for food enthusiasts.

-In MyRecipe, we aimed to capture the same essence by incorporating a clean and intuitive design, rich imagery, and a warm colour palette that enhances the user’s journey through the world of cooking.
+In Simple Spoon, we aimed to capture the same essence by incorporating a clean and intuitive design, rich imagery, and a warm colour palette that enhances the user’s journey through the world of cooking.

 ### WIREFRAMES